jberry93/Notebook/Notes/Javascript/Javascript_6.md

 Here is the Wikipedia entry for [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin) to get a better understanding of the rules

-Pig Latin relies heavily on the presence and/or absence of vowels which can include 'a', 'e', 'i', 'o', or 'u'.
+Pig Latin relies heavily on the presence and/or absence of vowels which include 'a', 'e', 'i', 'o', or 'u'.
 Let's first make a separate function called `vowelCheck` outside of `translate` that takes in an array of letters comprised of the given string using `.split()`:

 ```Javascript
 function translate(str){